prechelt/anwesende/README.md

    (called the 'source machine').
    If your server is in a DMZ and cannot connect to other servers itself, this must be a separate machine (`REMOTE=1`).
-   The instructions assume you will take care of appropriate access rights for all directories involved.
    Perform
    `git clone https://git.imp.fu-berlin.de/anwesende/anwesende.git`.
    Rename the directory if you want, e.g.: `mv anwesende anw`,